PROFILE

 area.

-From 1826 to 1900, the British fought a
+From 1826 to 1900, the British fought a series

-series of campaigns against the Ashantis, whose
+of campaigns against the Ashantis, whose kingdom

-kingdom was located inland.
-In 1902, they
+was located inland.
+In 1902, they succeeded in

-succeeded in establishing firm control over the
+establishing firm control over the Ashanti

-Ashanti region and making the northern
+region and making the northern territories a

-territories a protectorate.
-British Togoland,
+protectorate.
+British Togoland, the fourth

-the fourth territorial element eventually to
+territorial element eventually to form the

-colony administered by the United Kingdom from
+administered by the United Kingdom from Accra as

-In December 1946, British Togoland became a UN
+December 1946, British Togoland became a UN

 Trust Territory, and in 1957, following a 1956